 “It’s your wind chime,” Jiro explained, seeing that Joanne was running her fingers through the pieces.
 “It blew out the window by accident and he ran outside like a maniac to retrieve it, knowing it was already broken.
 And…”

 Jiro did not have to continue.
 Joanne’s eyes were already brimming with tears.
 Chun reached a hand over and patted her shoulder.

-The rest of the week went by without anyone of them encountering Joanne again.
+The rest of the week went by without any one of them encountering Joanne again.
 Chun, Hebe, Jiro, and Selina took turns questioning Lara about her whereabouts but were turned down.
-It seemed like Lara was a loyal friend after all – despite the fact that she was such a careless person.
-They had no choice but wait until Joanne came back.
+It seemed like Lara was a loyal friend after all—despite the fact that she was such a careless person.
+They had no choice but to wait until Joanne came back.
 As for Calvin, he was not able to use work to distract himself any further since he was injured.
 Instead, the memories of the past months continued to haunt him more and more.
 The fact that he decided to pick up Chun’s novel to read at last was not helping situations either.

-It was until the end of the week that Joanne reappeared again.
+It wasn’t until the end of the week that Joanne reappeared.
 She came to Chun and Jiro’s house first.
 Chun was the one opening the door for her.
 Both guys were more than glad to see her, knowing she was all right.

 “Lara earned my respect already,” Jiro said when they all settled down at the sofa in the living room.

 Joanne smiled, knowing it was Jiro’s way of saying how much he’d gone through with trying to get past Lara.

 Jiro pointed to the box in Joanne’s hand.
 “Is that for me?”

 “Well…” She opened it, revealing a wind chime made out of seashells.